Are your houseplants starting to look sad? Are the leaves yellowing, drooping, or starting to fall off?

 Use Insecticidal Soap

 Insecticidal soap is another option for getting rid of spider mites.
-It works by suffocating them.

 You can find insecticidal soap at most garden stores or online.
-You can also make your own with vegetable oil, dish soap and water.

 Apartment Therapy says to spray the insecticidal soap directly on the spider mites, making sure to get them thoroughly wet.
-This needs to be done weekly until all the spider mites are gone.

-According to Leafy Journal, ladybugs eat all life stages of spider mites and can eat approximately 90 of them in a day.
+And according to Leafy Journal, ladybugs can eat approximately 90 spider mites in a day.

 You can buy these at some garden stores or on Amazon and release them near your plants.

 The downside to ladybugs is that you would then have them in your house.
-Some people may not mind that, but if you do, try a different method.

 Hydrogen peroxide can be used to get rid of spider mites by spraying it on the leaves.
-It will kill the adults, but not the eggs.

 Gardening Today says to mix 1 cup of 3% hydrogen peroxide with 1 cup of water and put it in a spray bottle.
-Then spray the plant, making sure to get all of the foliage.

 Since this method doesn’t kill the eggs, it needs to be repeated daily for at least a week.
-Make sure to mix a new batch daily to ensure effectiveness.

 For sensitive plants or any that you are concerned about being damaged, test a small area first.
-Wait a few days to see if it affected the plant before spraying the whole plant.

-Diatomaceous earth is a natural powder that can be used to kill spider mites.
 It works by slashing through the exoskeleton and protective coatings of the spider mites.

 While diatomaceous earth is effective in killing spider mites, the application of it can be difficult.
-For it to work, spider mites have to walk through it.

 Since spider mites mostly stay in the leaves, it needs to be applied to both the top and the bottom of all the leaves.
-As a powder, this is not an easy thing to do.

-Spray with chemical pesticide
+Spray with Chemical Pesticides

 Another option is using a chemical pesticide.

 Pesticides can be effective, but they need to be used properly to avoid damaging your plants.
-Always follow the directions on the package and take caution when using them.

-Many pesticides are broad-spectrum, meaning they will kill any insects, not just spider mites.
 This can be beneficial if you have a plant that is being overrun by multiple pests.

 Pesticides can also be harmful to people and pets, so be sure to take the necessary precautions when using them.